mikejonestechno/bitburner-scripts/docs/01 gameplay.md

 ## Logging

 The `ns.print()` method allows me to print a custom message to log but the messages are easily lost with all the other built-in log messages.
-There are [four color options available](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.print.md) if the message has certain prefix e.g. the message below will be printed in red font.
+There are [four color options available](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.ns.print.md) if the message has certain prefix e.g. the message below will be automatically printed in red font.

 ``` typescript
 ns.print(`ERROR Oops something went wrong!`);